Part 1. Is 25 mph Fast on an Electric Scooter?

 At roughly 23°C, lithium-ion batteries perform best.
 When the temperature lowers, it's natural to have a shorter riding range than usual.
 Due to increased energy requirements from the battery, your scooter's performance suffers.
 You will impair its performance if it is subjected to a headwind.

-3. How To Improve the Speed of The Scooter?
+Part 3.
+How To Improve the Speed of Electric Scooter?

 Things are constantly changing.
 Electric scooters are now considered a pleasant way for youngsters to spend time and as an alternate mode of transportation.
 It is environmentally friendly, energy-efficient, safe, transportable, and, most significantly, a source of simple delight.